MichaelSchmidle/lmix/README.md

 > Create dynamic multi-agent productions where AI assistants can be anything from characters to cosmic forces.

+📦 **Ready to run LMiX?** Get started with our [deployment repository](https://github.com/MichaelSchmidle/lmix-deploy) for a one-command setup of the complete stack.

 ## Overview 🌟

 LMiX is not just another AI chat interface - it's a platform for orchestrating rich interactions between multiple AI assistants, each with their own role, perspective, and knowledge state.
 Think of it as a theater where you're the director, but your actors can evolve beyond their initial roles and even break the fourth wall.